pos-dev/samoa-embassy/wp-content/plugins/wpforms-lite/readme.txt

 Yes, WPForms includes spam protection which is enabled on all forms by default in the form settings.

-Additionally, Google reCAPTCHA and hCaptcha are also supported and can be set up at WPForms > Settings > CAPTCHA.
+Additionally, Google reCAPTCHA, hCaptcha and Cloudflare Turnstile are also supported and can be set up at WPForms > Settings > CAPTCHA.

 WPForms is fully compatible with all versions of Google reCAPTCHA: